 “Whatever the cost of our libraries, the price is cheap compared to that of an ignorant nation.”―Walter Cronkite

-The ALA Chapter Relations Office (CRO) supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Public Awareness Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
+The ALA Chapter Relations Office (CRO) supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Communications and Marketing Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
 CRO provides advocacy assistance to ALA Chapters by several means, including helping them develop and maintain their own advocacy websites, which allow their members to contact state and federal legislators.
+To contact Chapters about state and regional library advocacy, see ALA Chapters Directory.

 In addition, the American Library Association (ALA) has adopted a protocol to respond to library crises at the state and local level.
 The goal of ALA's involvement is to advance the advocacy efforts of the library and/or the appropriate state-level library organization.
 ALA can only become involved when its efforts are welcomed by and coordinated with the library and/or the state-level library organization.
 See ALA Protocol for Monitoring and Responding to State and Local Library Crises (PDF).